“I am using more adaptive learning models when teaching students and residents.”

 - Foster participants’ connections to the AAP community and other communities of practice, thereby enabling their ongoing professional development, effectiveness, and renewal as psychiatric educators and leaders

-The Master Educator Program consists of a three-year curriculum offered during the AAP Annual Meetings and may include a required mentored educational project to be completed between sessions, in the near future.
+The Master Educator Program consists of a three-year curriculum.
+Courses are offered each fall during the AAP Annual Meeting and repeated virtually each spring.
+The Master Educator Program may include a required mentored educational project to be completed between sessions, in the near future.
 Participants do not have to attend the program in consecutive years, however, they have to complete the three-year curriculum in order to be granted a Master Educator Certificate.
 Participants do not have to be AAP members, although it is hoped that graduates will remain connected to the community of psychiatric educators.

 Two Master Educator workshops are offered during the AAP Annual Meeting each year.
 Participants have to attend both workshops to receive credit.
 Program topics rotate annually, with core topics repeated every third year.
 Topics include: